 Details about this software is available at http://www.deasoftware.co.uk/.

-Those who attend the course will have free access to the PIM DEA software for a month from 27 June 2021 and will also receive a 10% discount for the software if they order on or before 27 July 2021.
+Those who attend the course will have free access to the PIM DEA software for a month from the start of the course and will also receive a 10% discount for the software if they order within 2 months of the course.

 – Understand the basic principles of DEA.
 Classical DEA models including dealing with varying types of returns to scale.